sudeepraja/sudeepraja.github.io/_posts/2016-05-15-Ambulance.md

 $$

-This problem can be stated as a Binary Integer Programme as follows:
+This problem can be stated as a Binary Integer Program as follows:

 $$
 \begin{array}{ll@{}ll}